 Formerly a part of the Town of Wauwatosa and the Town of Greenfield, West Milwaukee became a village in 1906.
 The influx of industry (Pauling and Harnischfeger located here in 1904), transportation (new roads, railroads, and streetcars to service the area), the swelling of the population to 909, and strong leaders fueled the village’s urge for independence.
 What was once an area “west” of the City of Milwaukee has become West Milwaukee, the center (or heart of) Milwaukee County.

-Large farms, estates, summer homes, and gravel pits have become homes, shops, and industries which happily coexist.
-Ethnicity, once almost purely European, now includes a more worldly cross section of African Americans, Hispanic, and Asian peoples.
+Large farms, estates, summer homes, and gravel pits have become homes, shops, and industries that happily coexist.
+Ethnicity, once almost purely European, now includes a more worldly cross-section of African Americans, Hispanic, and Asian peoples.
 Many who have moved still have fond memories of growing up in West Milwaukee.
 The year 1906 was a momentous one; the average worker earned $500.
-In that same year a tremendous earthquake hit San Francisco, the supposedly unsinkable Lusitania was launched, the Statue of Liberty was rededicated after being lit by electricity and the Village of West Milwaukee was born and has been moving forward for over 100 years.
+In that same year, a tremendous earthquake hit San Francisco, the supposedly unsinkable Lusitania was launched, the Statue of Liberty was rededicated after being lit by electricity, and the Village of West Milwaukee was born and has been moving forward for over 100 years.

 The Village of West Milwaukee officially became a recognized government on April 4, 1906 at 4:04 p.m., with a population of 909 residents and a total of $546,000 in assessed valuation.
 A total of 189 voters cast their ballots on that day.
 The final tally read 119 in favor of incorporation, 69 opposed and one vote was invalid.

-In over 100 year the Village went from an industrial “Smoke Stack” community to a diversified thriving community; the transformation has been incredible.
+In over 100 years the Village went from an industrial “Smoke Stack” community to a diversified thriving community; the transformation has been incredible.
 Many of the industrial plants are gone and in their place retail and small business establishments are evident.
-The Village currently is a blend of residential, commercial, retail and industry.
+The Village currently is a blend of residential, commercial, retail, and industry.